Hamburg-Altona station

 What should I wear?

-Dress comfortably for travel, considering the weather conditions.
-Comfortable footwear is recommended for exploring both the station and nearby attractions.
+Dress comfortably and appropriately for the weather.
+Comfortable walking shoes are recommended for exploring the station and its surroundings.